oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/Select-CDB-main-flow-helper.jpg " ")
     ![](images/Select-CDB-main-flow.jpg " ")

-4. In the PDB Operations section, **select Unplug** Pluggable Databases, then Click Launch.
+4. In the PDB Operations section, select **Unplug Pluggable Databases**, then Click **Launch**

     ![](images/b727e1673cfa38c85130ef6e2365055d.jpg " ")

-5. In the Select PDB page of the Unplug Pluggable Database Wizard, in the Select Pluggable Database section, select the PDB you want to unplug.
-Also Select Named credentials “ORACLE”.
+5. On the Select PDB page in  Pluggable Database section click on the magnifier to choose the PDB(PROV_PDB) you want to unplug.

+    Also Select Named credentials "ORACLE"
+    Click **Next**

     ![](images/39102476b5e5915a1491e28525af88f5.jpg " ")

-6. In the Destination page, select the type of PDB template you want to generate for unplugging the PDB, and the location where you want to store it.
-The PDB template consists of all datafiles as well as the metadata XML file.
-Select radio button for software library.
-Select Generate PDB archive.
-Enter /tmp in location under Temporary working directory
+6. On the Destination page, Click on the **Software Library**  radio button to define the location of PDB template.

+    Click on the **Generate PDB Archive** option to store the template.

+    Incase the Temporary Working Directory is not defined , type /tmp in the location space.
+If it is predefined, ignore and click **Next**

     ![](images/Task2-step6-latest.jpg " ")